benrobjoh/benrobjoh.github.io/experience.md

 Lancaster, PA: *August 2014 - present*

 - Consulting for iOS development projects
+- Lead iOS developer on [Steinway Spirio]((https://itunes.apple.com/us/app/steinway-spirio/id942701332?mt=8), an iPad app that controls music playback on Steinway's player piano system.
+Steinway Spirio was featured in [Wired](http://www.wired.com/2015/04/steinways-new-piano-can-play-perfect-concerto/).
+- [ArkivMusic Streaming iPad apps](https://itunes.apple.com/us/app/arkivmusic-streaming/id978481936?mt=8), an iPad app used to stream classical music

 # The Hershey Company
 **iOS Developer**, contracted through System One
 Hershey, PA: *October, 2012 – March, 2015*

-- Developed apps for Hershey's field sales team to use as part of effort to move all sales activities to iPad
+- Developed a suite of apps for Hershey's field sales team to use as part of effort to move all sales activities to iPad

 # University of North Carolina at Chapel Hill, Department of Economics
 **Teaching Assistant**